APVR: Hour-Level Long Video Understanding with Adaptive Pivot Visual Information Retrieval: Experiments

 \subsubsection{Datasets}

-We evaluate the performance of APVR in two popular benchmarks that contains hour-level videos: \textbf{LongVideoBench}\cite{wu2024longvideobench}.
-A benchmark for long-context video understanding, consisting of 3,763 videos with 6,678 annotated multiple-choice questions across 17 categories of referred reasoning questions. \textbf{VideoMME}\cite{fu2024videomme}.
-A multi-modal evaluation benchmark focused on fine-grained video understanding tasks requiring precise visual-textual alignment and detailed semantic comprehension.
-It comprises 900 videos totaling 256 hours, with 2,700 manually labeled complex multiple-choice question-answer pairs across 30 subfields.
-To highlight the importance of the pivot information retrieval for visual understanding, we do not use video subtitles for the two benchmarks.
+We evaluate the performance of APVR in three popular benchmarks that contains hour-level videos: \textbf{LongVideoBench}\cite{wu2024longvideobench}: A benchmark consisting of 17 categories of referred reasoning questions. \textbf{VideoMME}\cite{fu2024videomme}: A multi-modal evaluation benchmark focused on fine-grained video understanding tasks. \textbf{MLVU}\cite{zhou2025mlvu}: A large-scale long video benchmark with a large wide of 9 distinct tasks.
+To highlight the importance of the pivot information retrieval for visual understanding, we do not use subtitles for all benchmarks.